Licensing coronavirus update: 7 Jan - National lockdown

 View a summary of the main restrictions that are likely to be most relevant to your business during the national lockdown

-Who needs a licence sell animals as pets?
+Who needs a licence to breed dogs?

 What is the ‘business test’?

 The regulations specify two business tests to be considered when deciding if an activity is commercial, and therefore requires a licence.
-They're not the only method to determine if a licence is required, but we must take them into account when deciding if a licence is required:
+They're not the only method to determine if a licence is required, but we must take them into account when deciding if a licence is required.

 - Does the operator make any sale, or otherwise carry on the activity, with a view to making a profit, or;

-- Does the operator earn any commission or fee from the activity
+- Does the operator earn any commission or fee from the activity.

 What is the ‘star rating’ and how is it worked out?